awsdocs/aws-doc-sdk-examples/javav2/usecases/workflow_multiple_channels/Readme.md

 ## Purpose
 You can use Amazon Web Services to create a workflow that sends notifications over multiple channels.
 There are many practical business needs for this type of functionality.
 For example, a weather agency might need to warn many people about a storm, or a school might want to send parents alerts when kids are missing.

 The use case for this AWS tutorial assumes that you work at a school and you need to alert parents when a student skips school.
-Do you send an email message, do you phone the parents, or do you send a text message to a mobile device?
-The AWS workflow created in this tutorial sends messages over multiple channels, including email, as shown in the following illustration.
+Do you send an email message or do you send a text message to a mobile device?
+The AWS workflow created in this tutorial sends both a mobile text message and an email message, as shown in the following illustration.

 ![AWS Tracking Application](images/email.png)